-Fragment of rasterized contour slide based on Paxinos and Franklin The Mouse Brain In Stereotaxic Coordinates, third edition.
+Fragment of rasterized contor slide based on Paxinos and Franklin The Mouse Brain In Stereotaxic Coordinates, third edition.

-Leaking structures are handled in 3dBAR by a gap filling algorithm, an extension of the basic tracing procedure.
-The main idea behind this algorithm is to expand the contours by applying dilation filter until the boundary closes.
+Leaking structures are handled in 3dBAR by gap filling algorithm, an extension of the basic tracing procedure.
+The main idea behind this algorithm is to expand the contours by applying dilation filter filter until the boundary closes.

-The algorithm requires a single input parameter - MaxGrowLevel - describing the maximum size of the gaps that may be closed during tracing of a particular area, and works as follows: First, the initial bitmap is duplicated.
+The algorithm requires single input parameter ?
+MaxGrowLevel describing maximal size of the gaps that may be closed during tracing of a particular area.

+First, the initial bitmap is duplicated.
 Dilation filter is applied to the copy and the result is also cached.
 This procedure is repeated MaxGrowLevel times.
 Each application of the dilation filter causes the boundaries of the structures to grow approximately 1 pixel in diameter.
 As a result, MaxGrowLevel+1 bitmaps are cached with the first being the rasterized version of the original contour slide (see Figure 2 below).

-Figure 2: Consecutive application of dilation filter to a rasterized contour slide.
+Figure 2: Consecutive application of dilation filter to rasterized contour slide.